Search

 7. Court Cases

-: If the human rights complaint is subject to an ongoing court case, CIMB will defer processing the complaint until the court case is concluded.
+: If the human rights complaint is the subject of an ongoing court case, CIMB will defer processing it until the case is concluded.

-If a complaint falls outside the scope of this mechanism, CIMB will inform the complainant of its non-acceptance and provide guidance on other potential avenues for resolution.
+If a complaint falls outside the criteria of this mechanism, CIMB will inform the complainant of its non-acceptance and provide guidance on other potential avenues for resolution.

 Stage Process